benkiefer/ember-cli-gradle-plugin/README.md

 ## The EmberBuild Task
 ---------

 Shells out to Ember CLI and executes the build command with a production environment target.
-Also executes the Test and NpmInstall tasks.
+Also executes the Test and JsPackageInstall tasks.
 The `assemble` task depends on `emberBuild`.

 Example: